cloudfoundry-community/cf-docs-contrib/source/index.html.md

 > None of the material in this documentation is endorsed or supported by the core Cloud Foundry team.
 For supported items please see [the official documentation maintained by the Cloud Foundry core team](http://cloudfoundry.github.com)

 [Contributions](docs/contributing.html) are welcomed.
-Specifically we're looking for people with an interest in a specific corner of the Cloud Foundry ecosystem to volunteer to keep a page / section of this documentation up to date.
+We're looking for people with an interest in a specific corner of the Cloud Foundry ecosystem to volunteer to keep a page / section of this documentation up to date.

 Below an outline of the kind of content you can expect here: